sensapex/umsdk/README.md

 is usable for multiple type of Sensapex devices i.e. not only manipulators (uMp).

-- major efforts have been done to simplify and harmonize the SDK, which includes removing revoming alternative variants of some functions.
-The simplified API supported by the old ump-sdk has been also removed, which has not been essential.
-There is now dev_id argument for all functions except for functions not related to certain uMx device e.g. um_get_version for obtaining SDK version.
+- major efforts have been done to simplify and harmonize the SDK, which includes removing alternative function variants and simplified API version.
+There is now dev_id argument for all functions except for the functions not related to certain uMx device (e.g. um_get_version for obtaining SDK version).

 - includes support for uMs microscope motorization products and uMc automated pressure controller products.